niobio-cash/niobiomoney/README.md

 # English

-The Niobio Cash is the Brazilian national cryptocurrency, just like Bitcoin but more anonymous and privacy centric with opaque and more analysis resistant blockchain.
-It is people's electronic cash, not connected to government or officials.
+The Quan project is a blockchain experiment.

 ## Binaries

-You can download the binaries for Linux, MacOS, and Windows [HERE](https://github.com/niobio-cash/niobio-node-daemon/releases)
+You can download the binaries for Linux, MacOS, and Windows [HERE](https://github.com/)

-## Building Niobio
+## Building Quan

 ### On *nix and OSX